BugBusterSWE/adminManual/chapters/managementCompanies.md

 TODO immagine showCompanies.png

 ## Remove a company
 By clicking on a company name, you can see the delete button that allows you to remove the company.
+If the operation succeed the company is removed from the MaaS platform, and you will no more see it in the *Show all companies* page described above.

 ## Show company's members
 To open this page, you need to click on the name of the company in the *Show Companies* page.